Starting collecting your Butlins Clacton memorabilia items with eBay, have a look at these items below

 Not in Butlins, this is a photo of Doris with Babs at Loch Katrine.
 Glasgow main Water supply.
 This was taken in 1970.

-This a powerful photo that shows how proud Doris and Harry are of their daughter.
-This photo is so highly valued as it shows how Babs parents are so very proud of what their daughter has achieved.
-There is nothing in my collection that can be compared to this photo.
-This photo was taken in the sports field in Clacton.
-Babs would get day passes for her family to come and visit the place they loved.
+This is a powerful photo that shows how proud Doris and Harry are of their daughter.
+This photo is so treasured because it shows how proud Babs' parents are of what their daughter has achieved.
+There is nothing in my collection that compares to this photo.
+This photo was taken at Clacton playing fields.
+Babs would get day passes for her family to visit the place they loved.

-In this photo, there is Bab's aunty Lily on the left, Babs dad's sister, Doris (mum), Harry (dad) and of course Babs.
+In this photo is Babs aunt Lily on the left, Babs dad's sister, Doris (mum), Harry (dad) and of course Babs..

 It was this photo, taken in 1949 when Babs had known that she was becoming a Redcoat in the future.
 The smile on Babs face here says it all.